gkgaurav31/spring/16-prototype-bean-scope.md

 }
 ```

 Now the interesting part.
-In the `CommentService`, instead of having `CommentProcessor` attribute autowired, we will instead autowire an application context.
+In the `CommentService`, instead of having `CommentProcessor` attribute autowired, we will autowire an application context.
 How does that help?
-In the actual method `sendComment()` we can use this context which will be injected by spring to a bean of `CommentProcessor`.
+We will use this in the `sendComment()` method of the `CommentService`.
 This `getBean()` method will run each time we call `sendComment()`.
 Since we have marked `CommentProcessor` as prototype scoped, we will get a difference instance of `CommentProcessor` each time!

 ```java
 package service;